csueb-fall21-android/shopping-assist/README.md

     - New account will not have a feed of saved items, so just display the layout along with functionality to click camera for a new picture.
     - Click on an item to see its detailed view

-* Take a Picture of Item Details Page
+* Take a Picture Screen
-    - User can take a picture
+    - User will be redirected to the camera app to take a picture
-    - After the user takes a picture, details will be automatically populated: price, name, brand.
+    - After the user takes a picture, details will be automatically populated: price, name, location.
+User will be asked to confirm whether the details of the item is correct
-    - Once a picture is taken and then saved, it transitions to a detailed view
+      - If the user confirms that the details are correct, user is redirected to detailed item view
+      - If the user wants to add details manually, redirect to add details manually
+      - User can also choose to retake the picture
+    - If defails cannot be found automatically, user has the option to add defails manually or to retake the picture

+* Add Details Manually
+    - User can update product name, price, location
+    - Location integration w/ google maps
+    - User can update notes on the product
+    - User can take more pictures to add additional details
+    - User can add more pictures to the item

 * Detailed Item View
+    - User can view item details including name, price, location found
+    - User can view a gallery of pictures of the item
+    - Additionally, user can click on a button to search for recommended nearby or online items based on this item's details and redirects to Search List View
+    - Additionally, user can send the details of this item to a user via a external messaging app of their choice

+* Search List View
-    - Additionally there could be a recommended/suggested items list populated by a search based on the item
+    - Shows list of items found based on an existing item
+    - Each item has a link to item that it found online (external link)

 * User Settings
-    - Location data?
+    - User can change their email
+    - User can change their password
+    - User can set defaults for location (default location, if location cannot be found, and default radius to search)

 ### 3. Navigation